• Skip to primary navigation

 • Powdered sugar

-Just look at this beautiful white silky smooth frosting.
-I bet that you wish you could lick the spoon right now, don’t you?
+Take a look at this beautiful white silky smooth frosting.
+I bet you wish you could lick the spoon right now!

 cream cheese frosting

-Once the cakes are completely cooled (preferably on a wire rack), evenly spread the cheesecake frosting atop the pumpkin cakes.
-If you have an icing spatula like this one, spreading the frosting over the cakes is much easier to do.
+Once the cakes are completely cooled (preferably on a wire rack), evenly spread the cheesecake frosting atop the cakes.
+The process will be much easier if you have an icing spatula like this.
+If not, just use a butter knife.

 gluten-free pumpkin squares iced and cut into squares

-It’s one thing to make a pretty dessert, but these gluten-free pumpkin squares taste oh-so-good too.
-In fact, I like to say they taste as good as they look!
+It’s one thing to make a pretty dessert, but these gluten-free pumpkin squares taste oh-so-delicious, too.
+I like to say they taste as good as they look!

-The cake portion is pumpkin-y and moist.
+The cake portion is bursting with pumpkin and moisture.
 It’s like biting into a soft pillow flavored with cinnamon spice.
-The top is sweet and creamy.
-Yum!
+You will love the spongy texture.

 Gluten-Free pumpkin squares with cream cheese frosting stacked photo